Chip credit cards—also known as EMV, for Europay,

-Chip-and-PIN credit cards, also known as EMV for Europay, MasterCard and Visa, are the standard used everywhere in the world except the U.S. Having a card with chip-and-PIN technology can make traveling abroad much easier.
+However, U.S. cards typically use chip-and-signature technology, not chip-and-PIN.
+Chip-and-PIN is the standard in most of the rest of the world.
+Having a card with chip-and-PIN technology can make traveling abroad much easier.
 So what’s the difference and where can you get one?

-Chip-and-PIN cards differ from the more common cards embedded with a chip.
+Chip-and-PIN cards differ from the more common chip-and-signature cards embedded with a chip.
 Purchases made with chip-and-PIN cards are verified by entering a PIN (personal identification number) instead of signing a receipt.
-For most purchases, either type will do.
-You can use regular credit cards throughout Europe and the rest of the world for non-automated purchases, though some stores require a card with a chip.

-Having a chip-and-PIN card is not critical, but it will make your life easier when you travel.
-Even though the PIN version of chip cards hasn’t yet gone mainstream in the U.S., you do have options if you want to get one.
+Having a chip-and-PIN card is definitely not critical, but it might make your life easier when you travel.
+Even though the PIN version of chip cards hasn’t gone mainstream in the U.S., you do have a few options if you want to get one.

 It’s important to remember that while plenty of U.S. banks issue chip-and-signature cards, very few issue chip-and-PIN cards.
 Among those that do, some impose foreign transaction charges so they would not be useful overseas.
 And some have annual fees.